-Target 1 By 2015, public awareness on biodiversity has increased and participation in conservation activities (through sustainable tourism and sustainable agriculture) by private sector, media, and local communities, including women and youth has been enhanced Target 2 By 2015, rehabilitation activities in critical watershed and degraded lands have been undertaken and at least one million trees have been planted per year; and sustainable livelihoods have been provided to local communities through ecosystem restoration activities Target 3 By 2020, the status of biodiversity has improved by safeguarding ecosystems, species and genetic diversity in the 30 identified protected areas Target 4 By 2020, ecosystems services have been enhanced through promoting economic values of biodiversity and ecosystems and promoting benefits sharing Target 5 By 2015, a national biodiversity monitoring and reporting system has been established using the clearing house mechanism as an operational tool
+Target 1 By 2015, public awareness on biodiversity has increased and participation in conservation activities (through sustainable tourism and sustainable agriculture) by private sector, media, and local communities, including women and youth has been enhanced Target 2 By 2015, rehabilitation activities in critical watershed and degraded lands have been undertaken and at least one million trees have been planted per year, providing sustainable livelihoods to local communities through ecosystem restoration activities Target 3 By 2020, the status of biodiversity has improved by safeguarding ecosystems, species and genetic diversity in the 30 declared protected areas Target 4 By 2020, ecosystems services have been enhanced through promoting economic values of biodiversity and ecosystems and promoting benefits sharing Target 5 By 2015, a national biodiversity monitoring and reporting system has been established using the clearing house mechanism as an operational tool

 To achieve the targets, specific strategic actions were identified for each of the five priority strategies.
-The following specific strategic actions will be prioritized for the period from 2011 to 2020.
+The following specific strategic actions will be prioritized for the period from 2011 to 2015.

-Priority Strategy 1: Mainstreaming biodiversity into sectoral plans and programmes to address the underlying causes of biodiversity loss activities (Target: By 2015, public awareness on biodiversity has increased and participation in conservation activities (through sustainable tourism and sustainable agriculture) by private sector, media, and local communities, including women and youth has been enhanced Strategic Action 1 Raise awareness on the values of biodiversity and engage various sectors including media, business sector, youth and women groups and local communities in conservation activities by implementing the CEPA Strategy Strategic Action 2 Promote nature-based and community-based sustainable tourism and ecotourism Strategic Action 3 Integrate biodiversity into agriculture to ensure the development of diverse and sustainable crops and sustainable agricultural practices Strategic Action 4 Develop and enforce a sustainable land management and land use policy Strategic Action 5 Ensure impact assessment of development projects through the EIA system the state of the s Priority Strategy 2 2.
-Protectina Riadi versity and Promotina Suctainable Llee I HOHIV JII GIGUV 2 I IOIGUIIIU DIOUI versity und i fortioning JUSIUII IUDIE USE
+Priority Strategy 1: Mainstreaming biodiversity into sectoral plans and programmes to address the underlying causes of biodiversity loss

+Target: By 2015, public awareness on biodiversity has increased and participation in conservation activities (through sustainable tourism and sustainable agriculture) by private sector, media, and local communities, including women and youth has been enhanced

+Strategic Action 1 Raise awareness on the values of biodiversity and engage various sectors including media, business sector, youth and women groups and local communities in conservation activities by implementing the CEPA Strategy Strategic Action 2 Promote nature-based and community-based sustainable tourism and ecotourism Strategic Action 3 Integrate biodiversity into agriculture to ensure the development of diverse and sustainable crops and sustainable agricultural practices Strategic Action 4 Develop and enforce a sustainable land management and land use policy Strategic Action 5 Ensure impact assessment of development projects through the EIA system Priority Strategy 2: Protecting Biodiversity and Promoting Sustainable Use